rkotikalapudi/clusterDocs/docs/index_freesurfer.md

 Let us get started with setting up the required things to run FreeSurfer.

 ### Get the sandbox
 Instead of building a singularity container, we build a sandbox here, so that we can use fakeroot to make changes inside the /usr/local/freesurfer folder, location where it is available in usually all FreeSurfer containers.
 Otherwise, with the '.sif', we will not have those previlages.
+You can find the containers at https://hub.docker.com/.

 In /groups/pni/ create a directory e.g., hpc-containers:
 ```sh